arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-3.md

         n == 0 ?
 0 : n + sum(n - 1);
 ```

-Be aware though that while delegates can make the code a bit less verbose, they get in the way of the compiler type inference.
+Be aware though that, while delegates can make the code a bit less verbose, they get in the way of the compiler type inference.

 ## Step 2 - Inject a continuation
 As we saw before, we can remove the recursion from `sum` by letting it invoke a continuation instead of itself.

 The goal is to define a sum-generating function, `MkSum`, of type `Func<Sum, Sum>` that, given a continuation of type `Sum`, generates a sum function of type `Sum`.<br/>
 Why are we doing this?
-Remember what we commented in [part 2 - Feeding itself with itself][feeding-itself-with-itself]: `MkSum` is able to create `sum`, and `sum` is by definition a sound continuation. `MkSum` does need a continuation.
+Remember what we commented in [part 2 - Feeding itself with itself][feeding-itself-with-itself]: `MkSum` is able to create `sum`, if only it is given a sound continuation, and `sum` *is* by definition a sound continuation.
 The idea is then to feed `MkSum` with its own result.<br/>
 Of course, in order to do that, we have to make `MkSum` a thing, we need to *extract* it.